kinfey/GitHubCodeSpaceWorkShop/EN/README.md

 Learning time: 120 minutes

 ## **Machine Learning via GitHub Codespaces (update ing)**

+Machine learning is a very hot technology now.
+GitHub Codespaces brings very good technical support to machine learning.
+We can write machine learning well through GitHub Codespaces, and we can also connect with Azure Machine Learning Service so that everyone can make better use of it.
+Cloud resources to complete related machine learning projects.
+This series will introduce you how to use GitHub Codespaces to complete machine learning related knowledge.

+Configure the machine learning development environment on GitHub Codespaces (<a href="./03.MLEnv.md">click to learn</a>) The ability to get through Azure Machine Learning (<a href="./03.MLwithAzure.md">click to learn</a>) Complete the development skills of MLOps (<a href="./03.MLwithMLOps.md">click to learn</a>)

+Study time: 120 min

 ## **Maintain your project via GitHub Codespaces (update ing)**